Skip to main content

 Review Process

 Once enough information has been gathered and analysed the Monitor will prepare a report for the Attorney-General.
-This report will be tabled in the Commonwealth Parliament.
+At this stage it is expected that the report and recommendations will be provided to the Attorney-General in September 2026.
+The Attorney-General must table the report in the Commonwealth Parliament within 30 days after receipt of the report (or within 15 sitting days, whichever is earlier).